Unboxed-Software/solana-course/content/hello-world-program.md

 To write Solana programs with Rust, we use the [solana_program](https://docs.rs/solana-program/latest/solana_program/index.html) library crate.
 Crates in Rust define functionality that can be shared with multiple projects.
 The `solana_program` crate acts as a standard library for Solana programs.
 This standard library contains the modules and macros that we'll use to develop our Solana programs.
 You can read more about Rust crates [here](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html).

+### Pathways and scope

-To show Rust where to find an item in a module tree, we use a path in the same way we use a path when navigating a filesystem.
-If we want to call a function, we need to know its path.
-To "use" the modules available in the solana_program crate, we'll need to know how to invoke them by their "path" and bring it into the scope of our program.
+To tell Rust where to find an item in a module tree, we use a path just like when we're navigating a filesystem.
+If we want to call a particular function within a module, then we need to know the pathway to it.

+To "use" a module available within the `solana_program` crate we'll need to know:

+1. How to invoke the module by its path
+2. How bring it into the scope of our program.

 Paths are brought into scope with the [use](https://doc.rust-lang.org/stable/book/ch07-04-bringing-paths-into-scope-with-the-use-keyword.html) keyword.
 In the example below, we bring into scope the [AccountInfo](https://docs.rs/solana-program/latest/solana_program/account_info/struct.AccountInfo.html) struct from the `account_info` module within the `solana_program` crate.
-You can read more about Rust modules [here](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html).

 ```rust
 use solana_program::account_info::AccountInfo
 ```

+You can read more about Rust modules [here](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html).

-For a basic program we will need the following:
+For a basic program we will need to use all of the following paths:

 ```rust
 use solana_program::{